Director of Inclusion

-Provision for children that are gifted and talented is also a focus of the IIH and Alice Eeles has developed a comprehensive programme.
-It offers a provision for pupils to ignite their particular interests and abilities in order to fulfil their potential and recognise their special talents.
+Provision for children that are gifted and talented is also a focus of the IIH and offers a provision for pupils to ignite their particular interests and abilities in order to fulfil their potential and recognise their special talents.

 What is overall impact and is it worth it?

 The Link Academy Trust considers the IIH has significantly and positively impacted on all Academies across the Trust over the last 5 years.
 It is able to rapidly step in, with the highest level of expertise, not otherwise available in a small school setting, to resolve issues for vulnerable children .
 Academy Heads are then totally confident to be inclusive as they have instant access to an expert.